Surfskates have flooded the market and I’m stoked.

 I love the fact that they didn’t add traditional grip, which would’ve been much harsher.
 There’s enough grip so you’ll never slip, yet it never gets irritating while riding barefoot.

 The PIPE 32″ comes with 66 x 51mm 78A Blue Cinetic wheels.
-And if you know anything about wheels, then you know 78a are soft.
+And if you know anything about wheels, then you know 78a is pretty standard.

-It’s just not as slippery as something 90a+.
+It’s just not as slippery as something above 80a.

 The bushings are the typical cone and barrel with washers.
 They’re made of 92a Ultra HR Formula, which essentially just means they’re pretty stiff.

 The wheels come with black ABEC 7 bearings.
-However, mine didn’t come with any spacers, which isn’t a big deal.
+However, mine didn’t come with any spacers, which I don’t know if it makes a big difference.

 But the reason I mention it is because, on the YOW PIPE 32″ product page, they list spacers as being included.

-One thing I’d really like to see in future versions, would be the back of the bearings capped for extra protection.
-This is something that Hamboards really has done right with their SAN-O turning bearings.
+One thing I’d really like to see in future versions would be the back of the bearings capped for extra protection.
+This is something that is a personal preference but I think since most will ride this near the beach and there’s sand everywhere, having shields on both sides makes sense.

 Overall, the quality of all the parts is solid.
 From the deck to the trucks, there’s nothing that stands out to be bad.

 The only suggestion would be to cap the back of the bearings and include spacers.
-I’m definitely impressed by the quality.
+But, I’m impressed by the quality consistency.

 Now that I’ve gone over every part of the YOW Pipe 32″, I’ll give my personal opinion on what I like & dislike.